-This technicians checklist is for anyone who responds to service tickets and requests.
+This technician’s checklist is for anyone in customer support who responds to service tickets and requests.
 It’s also for anyone who deals with end-users, other customers, and coworkers.
 When preparing to respond to a support ticket or service request, even an informal one, be sure to go through the following checklist.

-IT Customer Service is More Than Just Technology
+IT Customer Support is More Than Just Technology

-- Remind yourself that our jobs in IT are to support our end-users and other customers.
+- Remind yourself that your job in IT are to support end-users and other customers.
 Through our work, we enable others to do their jobs more productively, efficiently, and creatively.